seudonimm/BBCF-Improvement-Mod/README.md

 # BBCF-Improvement-Mod
 Additional features and tweaks for BlazBlue Centralfiction

-The goal is to extend the game with community-created content, provide additional graphical options, and improve performance for players with computer specs below the minimal system requirements.
+The goal is to extend the game with community-created content and provide additional graphical options.

 Join the [BB Improvement Mod Discord Server](https://discord.gg/j2mCX9s) to discuss about the development and the game itself!

 ## What this mod provides
-- Unlocks the game's region restricted multiplayer
 - Adds extra game modes
 - Adds hitbox overlay
 - Create and load custom palettes and effects without file modifications